ms/buildtogether.tech/src/important/index.md

 failing is that they've forgotten to redeploy the application again.

-The moral of this story is to think very hard about what's more important to you---how much good work you produce or how much of a martyr you appear to be---and pace yourself accordingly.
+The moral of this story is to think very hard about what's more important to you—how much good work you produce or how much of a martyr you appear to be—and pace yourself accordingly.

 ## Time Management